strategineer/personal-website/content/blog/2025-01-23/index.md

 If your players aren't exploring the megadungeon and becoming invested in this vast space and the NPCs that inhabit it, what's the point of running a megadungeon?

-### Never trap players without a purpose.
+### Never trap players without a purpose

 If PCs want to leave a dungeon they're trapped in (and they probably would unless you've established a reason for them to continue exploring it), they should be able to.

 PCs risking life and limb because they *want* to is more interesting than doing the same because they're *forced* to.

-### Give players opportunities to accelerate their travel through previously explored parts of the dungeon
+### Give opportunities for players to accelerate their exploration of the dungeon

 Populate the megadungeon with more entrances, exits and ways for characters to travel through previously explored regions more quickly.